Verbier 3-D Foundation

 As Director of Development at the Verbier 3-D Foundation Alaina Simone has lead annual artist residencies.

 The Verbier 3-D Foundation is dually-based in Verbier (Switzerland) and New York City, founded in 2010 by artists Madeleine Paternot and Kiki Thompson.
-Simone continues to actively document and promote thi unique non-profit foundation, acting as the foundation's Director of Communications and Projects Liaison.
+Simone continues to actively document and promote this unique open-air sculpture park and artist residency foundation.

 The Verbier 3-D Residency and Sculpture Park is an annual contemporary art, cultural, and educational happening in Switzerland at an altitude of 2,300 meters between La Chaux and Ruinettes.
 The Sculpture Park and Residency creates a space for art and ecology to meet on the mountain.
 Each individual can experience their own sense of escape in a borderless museum.